AviatrixSystems/Docs/HowTos/cloud_wan_workflow_azure_vwan.rst

 	- Wait for a few minutes for Azure to create Virtual WAN

-	- Go to the Resource Group (i.e. Aviatrix-Azure-Virtual-WANS-Group)
+	- Go to the Resource group where the Azure Virtual WAN locates (i.e. Aviatrix-Azure-Virtual-WANS-Group)

 	- Confirm Virtual WAN is created (i.e. Aviatrix-Azure-Virtual-WAN-1-US-2)